Lartu/ldpl/README.md

 Done!
 For more info on the compiler run `ldpl -h`.
 Example code can be found on [the LDPL website](http://ldpl.lartu.net).

+**Note for Windows users:** compilation under Windows has been tested with [MinGW](http://www.mingw.org/wiki/Getting_Started) as installed on that guide.
+MinGW-w64 seems to have some problems compiling LDPL.

 ## Compiler options

  * You can import files to your LDPL compilation by using the `-i` flag.
 For example, say you have a library `mylib.ldpl` and a source file `mysource.ldpl`, you can compile both and include the library by running `ldpl -i=mylibrary.ldpl mysource.ldpl`.
 Multiple `-i=` can be used to import multiple files.